Dollar inches higher as U.S. rate hike eyed despite Fed minutes

 "The new tactic of the SNB is to intervene quietly," Lien said.

-On Wall Street, the benchmark S&P 500 .SPX stock index was nearly flat.
+On Wall Street, the benchmark S&P 500 stock index was nearly flat.

 (Reporting by Sam Forgione; Editing by Dan Grebler and James Dalgleish)